couchbaselabs/couchbase-developer-kit/README.md

 * Couchbase Server – A distributed database server
 * Couchbase Lite – An embedded database
-* Sync Gateway – An Internet gateway
+* Couchbase Gateway – An Internet gateway for reading, writing, and synchronizing data over the web

 ## Try Couchbase for the First Time